wendysung/creative-embedded-system/module2/README.md

 1. Set up ESP32 and Joystick on a breadboard
 2. Connect ESP32 and Joystick's matching pins using wires according to the schematic below.
+    - SW pin on the Joystick is the Z value for button push.
+It should change from 1 -> 0 when pushed.
     - Test on Arduino's serial monitor to see if the values are accurately changing as you toggle the joystick.
     - If not, it might be an issue with the pins or breadboard.
 You have to move around and switch pins to find ones that work.